 - RabbitMQ Transport Upgrade Version 7 to 8

 - SQL Server Transport Upgrade Version 6 to 7

-The BinaryFormatter serializer that was used internally in NServiceBus version 7 has moved to a separate package.
-The BinaryFormatter is unsafe by nature and could cause security vulnerabilities and is being phased out by Microsoft.
+The BinaryFormatter serializer that was used internally in NServiceBus version 7 is moved to a separate package.
+The BinaryFormatter is unsafe by nature and could cause security vulnerabilities and as a result is being phased out by Microsoft.
 The new data bus configuration API now requires a serializer.